-Check out the great savings in our weekly flyer!
+Check out the great savings in this week’s flyer!

 We’re starting to hear back from Snow Birds returning from the US.
 People returning from abroad, or exhibiting symptoms must self-isolate.
 This means NOT coming to the grocery store.
 Click here to use our shop from home option. if possible place your orders 24 hours prior to your return.
 Also, please make sure to order enough food for the week.
 Due to high demand we may not be able to accommodate more than one online order per week.
 Thank you for your assistance in this challenging time.

 Dr. Dianne Saxe, the Environmental Commissioner of Ontario, toured the independent, family-owned store in Westport, Ont. this week, with Leeds-Grenville MPP, Steve Clark.

 Clark brought Dr. Saxe to his riding to raise public awareness about the Environmental Bill of Rights and the role of her office.
 The Environmental Bill of Rights came into force in 1994 and establishes the process for public participation in decisions that affect the environment.

 Dr. Saxe visited the Frontenac Arch Biosphere office in Lansdowne earlier in the day, and then was hosting a public meeting in Portland Thursday evening about the Bill.

 Clark said he was keen to bring Dr. Saxe to tour Kudrinko’s to showcase what entrepreneurs are environmentally capable of in small communities.
 “The work that Neil has done with the store has resulted in him having a reputation as a leader in energy conservation,” Clark said of owner, Neil Kudrinko.